rdfostrich/article-jws2018-ostrich/content/related-work.md

 Systems for archiving Linked Open Data are categorized into [three non-orthogonal storage strategies](cite:cites archiving):

-- The **Independent copies (IC)** approach creates separate instantiations of datasets for each change or set of changes.
+- The **Independent Copies (IC)** approach creates separate instantiations of datasets for each change or set of changes.
-- The **Change-based (CB)** approach instead only stores changes (i.e. changesets) between versions.
+- The **Change-Based (CB)** approach instead only stores changes (i.e. changesets) between versions.
-- The **Timestamp-based (TB)** approach stores the temporal validity of facts.
+- The **Timestamp-Based (TB)** approach stores the temporal validity of facts.

-In the following, we discuss several existing RDF archiving systems, which use either pure IC, CB or TB, or hybrid IC/CB.
+In the following sections, we discuss several existing RDF archiving systems, which use either pure IC, CB or TB, or hybrid IC/CB.
 [](#rdf-archive-systems) shows an overview of the discussed systems.

 <figure id="rdf-archive-systems" class="table" markdown="1">